Korviaslaax – Chapter Sixteen

 “You grew accustomed to her size and how she moved and how she felt to your hands and body.”

 To Riki, the old bat should have been grounded years ago.
 She had all his numbers and knew what he was going to say before he spoke.
 Tsua, the famous seer to the Hegs.
 He wished any one of them would claim her and get her off Ra Zor.

 “You mean I like making love to my big woman.
 She ain’t there no more.
-I want the old P’line.
+I want my old P’line.
 I don’t know this new one.”

 “Take it slowly, the way you did when you first met.
 You loved her first but she had to learn you.
 Now you have to learn her.”

 He swung over to her and looked down at the prune faced forty year old.
-She should have been grounded .
+She should have been grounded.
 Guilt washed him for thinking ill of Kor’s friend.
-He sank as if defeated to the cot and she sat beside him.
+He sank as if exhausted to the cot and she moved to sit beside him.